abrantesarthur/chickadee/psets/pset5answers.md

 ## To do

-- sync access to pg\_->exiting\_ and write invariants about it
-- pg\_->exiting\_ invariant: it can only be switched once by the first process who exits
-- prevent forking and cloning if exiting\_ flag is set
 - mark idle tasks and process groups in `refresh`
-- write invariants for `proc*group::is_exiting`: ps_exiting can only move from false to true!
-- fix handle make NCPU=1 run-testkalloc error (line 666 in kernel.cc)
-- what is the synchronization plan for `proc_group::children_`
-- protect access to `proc_group::pagetable_`
-- remove invariant that I added for `pgtable_lock`. `kill_zombie` disrespects it
-- Fix `syscall_exit`: handle sleeping correclty
-- Fix `syscall_exit`: handle modifying other process states correctly
-- Fix `syscall_exit`: handle memory freeing correclty (eg., free pagetable after exit all threads)
-- In `syscall_clone`: only free pagetable and other resources if other threads don't exist
 - Protect `proc_group::ppid` with `pgtable_lock` instead of `ptable_lock` and add to synchronization invariatns
 - Determine what `proc_group::lock_` should protect (`pagetable_`, something else?)